tzpr/queue-detector/README.md

 5. create and configure Slack app to communicate with node API

-### Running on localhost (with docker)
+### Running (with docker)
+1. start ngrok (provides tunneling to access localhost from the Internet)

-1. execute in root folder `docker-compose up`
+2. execute in root folder `docker-compose up`

-2. create and configure Slack app to communicate with node API
+3. create and configure Slack app to communicate with node API